Abdominal Adhesions: when pain after surgery persists and a technique to resolve it

-(These comments don’t do anything for your confidence, and may actually play a role in worsening the pain you experience via some complicated brain mechanisms.
-For more about that, see my post on chronic pain in the pelvis and the brain.
-But back to the story.)
+(These comments don’t do anything for your confidence, and may actually play a role in worsening the pain you experience via some complicated brain mechanisms.)

 Adhesions form in an estimated 50-100% of cases of surgery (I know, a pretty broad statistic.)
 They start forming within hours of the surgery.
 When they become a problem (i.e. are assumed to be responsible for ongoing abdominal pain after surgery) – the suggested treatment is: surgery.
 (Yes, strange but true.)

 (And whether or not you need to have surgery for adhesions or not, it is always a good idea to have this technique done after to maximise recovery).

 It’s a mouthful to say but very easy to have done, providing you can find an appropriately-trained therapist.

 Visceral manipulation is something I do a lot of in clinical practice in Brisbane, Australia.
 More to come on this wonderful technique, but in the meantime, make an appointment with us or track down a therapist trained in visceral manipulation closer to you!

 (07) 3277 0226